dhgarrette/ngram-generator/README.md

     optional arguments:
       -h, --help            show this help message and exit --lines LINES         The number of lines of text to generate.
-      --order ORDER         The order of the n-gram model (the maximum 'n').
+Default: 10 --order ORDER         The order of the n-gram model (the maximum 'n').
+                            Default: 4
       --chars CHARS         Use a character-based model instead of a word-based model.
+Default: false
       --stop_symbols STOP_SYMBOLS
                             Symbols that will stop the generation of a single text.
 This is optional, but an example might be
                             ----stop_symbols=".?!"
+      --backoff_exponent BACKOFF_EXPONENT
+                            A higher exponent means that the model will be less likely to randomly use shorter contexts.
+Default: 3